ousachev/rsschool-cv/cv.md

 ### English

-English from university and self taught.
-Reading book, technical documentation, wathing movies.
+My english level is Intermediate (B1).
+I can read technical documentation, can communicate.